-In Making the grade: Part I in Issue 27 of Plus we considered what the gradient of a curve might mean, and how to find it by appealing directly to the definition.
+In Making the grade: Part I we considered what the gradient of a curve might mean, and how to find it by appealing directly to the definition.
 In particular, we used direct arguments - which were really quite involved - to calculate the gradients of the curves x2 and sin(x).
 To perform this kind of calculation every time we need to calculate such a gradient would be a nightmare - especially if we had a complicated function.
 In this article we think about the process of manipulating the algebraic expressions with which we usually describe functions in order to perform this calculation.
 This is differentiation as we know and love it!

 The other kind of gradient.